-Drawing on our founders’ countless years of experience managing over $55 billion in retirement investments, we've broken the process down into 3 simple steps.
-By the end of this post, you’ll be well on your way to starting a 401(k) that benefits your business, and more importantly, sets you and your employees on the path to a successful retirement.
+Drawing on our founders' extensive experience, which includes managing over $55 billion in retirement investments, we've distilled the process into three clear and manageable steps.
+By the end of this article, you can launch a 401(k) plan that positively impacts your business and ensures your employees' retirement security.

 Step 1: Get Clear on Why You’re Offering a Small Business 401(k)